rtgill82/newt-rs/README.md

 ### <a name="f16_feature"></a> `f16` feature

-Enable an implementation of the `Data` trait for the `f16` primitive, allowing it to be passed as data to `Listbox`es and `CheckboxTree`s.
+Enable an implementation of the `Data` trait for the `f16` primitive, allowing it to be passed as data to `Listboxes` and `CheckboxTrees`.
 This primitive is unstable and only available in nightly builds of the compiler.
 Adding the `-Zcrate-attr=feature(f16)` option to the `RUSTFLAGS` environment variable is required to build.